Carbon Capture and Storage (CCS)

 Data Analysis

-Data analysis is used to interpret the results of CCS experiments and to assess the potential of CCS to reduce greenhouse gas emissions.
+Data analysis is crucial for interpreting the results of CCS experiments and assessing the potential of CCS to reduce greenhouse gas emissions.

 Applications

-CCS has the potential to be used to reduce greenhouse gas emissions from a variety of sources, including:
+CCS has the potential to reduce greenhouse gas emissions from various sources, including:

 - Coal-fired power plants